lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

 Updating the test to use Vuex.
 \end{center}

 I like this option.
+We continue to mock `axios`.
 The only change we made to the test is passing a `store`.
 The actual user facing behavior has not changed, so the test should not need significant changes either - in fact, the actual test code is the same (entering the username and password and submitting the form).
-It also shows we are not testing implementation details - we were able to make a significant refactor without changing the test (except for providing the Vuex store - we added a dependency, so this is expected).
+It also shows we are not testing implementation details - we were able to make a significant refactor without changing the test (except for providing the Vuex store - we added this dependency, so this change is expected).

-To further illustrate this is a good test, I am going to make another refactor and convert the component to use the composition API.
+To further illustrate this is a good test, I am going to make another refactor and convert the component to use the Composition API.
 Everything *should* still pass:

 ```js
 <template>